ryklebaron/AppImage-Quick-Launcher/README.md

     - **Command**: `/usr/bin/AppImage-Quick-Launcher`
 7. Click **Shortcut**.
 8. You can now add your own shortcut key.
 This will launch the script.

+## Logfile
+A logfile `nohup.out` is created in your appImage location folder/